sorry-cypress/gitbook/cloud-setup/aws/advanced-deployment.md

 Below are descriptions of the various parameters in this template and what they do.

+### Network Configuration

+`VPC`

+The VPC in which to deploy sorry-cypress.
+This can be a pre-existing VPC or the one deployed by the standard-networking template.

+`PrivateSubnets`

+At least one private subnet for the deployment.

+`LoadBalancerScheme`

+The scheme for the load balancer: internet-facing or internal.
+If you're deploying an internet-facing load balancer, select public subnets for the `LoadBalancerSubnets` parameter.
+If internal, select private subnets.

+`LoadBalancerSubnets`

+The subnets in which to deploy the user-facing load balancer.
+These can be public or private, depending on your needs.

+### Security Configuration

 `AccessCIDR`

 The CIDR range that is allowed to reach the sorry-cypress front-end load balancer.

+This CIDR range is permitted to the load balancer via it's attached security group.

+More ranges can be added by hand later on, if need be.

+`AllowedCIDRRanges`

+A comma-separated list of CIDR ranges that can download from the S3 bucket.

+Keep in mind that downloads come from your browser when access the sorry-cypress dashboard, so these CIDR ranges should be / include the IP address from which you and other users will access sorry-cypress.

+In most cases, this will be the same as the `AccessCIDR` parameter.

+Example: `1.1.1.1/32,2.2.2.2/32`

 `ACMCertificateArn`

 The ARN of a verified ACM certificate.
 This is attached to the sorry-cypress front-end load balancer to provide HTTPS access to the dashboard.

-`AllowedPublicIps`

-A comma-separated list of CIDR ranges that can download from the S3 bucket.
-Keep in mind that downloads come from your browser when access the sorry-cypress dashboard, so these CIDR ranges should be / include the IP address from which you and other users will access sorry-cypress.
-Example: 1.1.1.1/32,2.2.2.2/32

-`DBInstanceClass (default: db.t3.medium)`

-(Conditional) The class for the DB instance, if using a remote database.
-If using a local database, this can be ignored.

-`DBPassword`

-(Conditional) The password for the database, if using a remote database.
-If using a local database, this can be ignored.

-`DBType (default: remote)`

-(Conditional) The type of database.
-If `remote`, a DocumentDB database will be created which runs externally from the ECS cluster.
-If `local`, a mongodb container will run in the ECS tasks.

-`DockerUsername`

-(Optional) The username to dockerhub, for authenticating when pulling the sorry-cypress images.

-`DockerPassword`

-(Optional) The password to dockerhub, for authenticating when pulling the sorry-cypress images.

-`MinCapacityOn (default: 1)`

-The minimum number of sorry-cypress tasks to run during "on" hours.

-`MinCapacityOff (default: 0)`

-The minimum number of sorry-cypress tasks to run during "off" hours.

-`MaxCapacityOn (default: 2)`

-The maximum number of sorry-cypress tasks to run during "on" hours.

-`MaxCapacityOff (default: 0)`

-The maximum number of sorry-cypress tasks to run during "off" hours.

-`ScaleUpHour (default: 5)`

-The hour in EST (24-hour format) at which to scale up the sorry-cypress service tasks each day.

-`ScaleDownHour (default: 23)`

-The hour in EST (24-hour format) at which to scale down the sorry-cypress service tasks each day.

-`SorryCypressVersion (default: latest)`

-The version tag of the sorry-cypress image to pull when starting the tasks.

 `S3ObjectACL (default: public-read)`

 The ACL to apply to uploaded objects in S3 (videos and screenshots).
 This value will be set in the pre-signed URL that sorry-cypress generates when a job is about to upload something to the S3 bucket.

 The recommended value is `public-read`.
 The bucket, however, will not be fully public.
 It will have a bucket policy that restricts downloads to CIDR ranges that you provide.

-`S3LifecycleExpirationDays (default: 7)`

-The number of days after which to expire objects in the screenshots storage S3 bucket

----

-### From the simple deployment template
+### ECS Task Configuration

 `TaskCpu (default: 1024)`